bitovi/use-simple-reducer/readme.md

   or other UI elements to the page.
 - `actions` - An object of methods that can be used to update the state.

+- `error` - An object of an error that is returned if any of the actions fail.

 When the user interacts with the page, call the `actions` methods.
 For example, you might call `actions.add` and `actions.subtract` as follows: